DefaultRisk.com the web's biggest credit risk modeling resource.

 Kenneth J. Singleton of Stanford University

-Abstract: This paper explores in depth the nature of default arrival and recovery implicit in the term structures of sovereign CDS spreads.
-We argue that, in principle, a term structure of spreads reveals not only the parameters of the market-implied mean arrival rates of credit events (λQ), but also the implicit loss rates (LQ) given credit events.
-Applying our framework to Mexico, Turkey, and Korea, three countries with different geopolitical characteristics and credit ratings, we show that a single-factor model in which λQ follows a lognormal process captures most of the variation in the term structures of spreads.
-Our models imply highly persistent λQ under the pricing measure, and economically significant risk premiums associated with unpredictable future variation in λQ.
-We document significant correlations among these risk premiums and several economic measures of global event risk, financial market volatility and macroeconomic policy, both across maturities and countries.
-A potential role for (il)liquidity underlying the (small) mispricings of our model is explored along with the properties of the bid/ask spreads on the sovereign CDS contracts.
+Abstract: This paper explores the nature of default arrival and recovery implicit in the term structures of sovereign CDS spreads.
+We argue that term structures of spreads reveal not only the arrival rates of credit events (λQ), but also the loss rates given credit events.
+Applying our framework to Mexico, Turkey, and Korea, we show that a single-factor model with λQ following a lognormal process captures most of the variation in the term structures of spreads.
+The risk premiums associated with unpredictable variation in λQ are found to be economically significant and co-vary importantly with several economic measures of global event risk, financial market volatility, and macroeconomic policy.